About

 Built from the inside out

 Matter Squared was founded by Dr. Seth Thorn, a violinist and researcher whose work sits at the intersection of music, technology, and learning.
-Seth studied in the legendary Vamos studio at Northwestern University, later spent years in Germany immersed in European performance traditions as a Fulbright scholar, and completed a PhD in music technology at Brown University.
-He has worked with artists including Daniel Barenboim, and currently serves as a professor at Arizona State University, where he is a Principal Investigator on NSF-funded programs in technology and learning.
+Seth studied in the legendary Vamos studio at Northwestern University, then studied in Germany as Fulbright scholar.
+He later completed a PhD in music technology at Brown University.
+Seth has worked with artists including Daniel Barenboim, and currently serves as a professor at Arizona State University, where he is a Principal Investigator on NSF-funded programs in music, technology, and learning.

-The ASR grew out of a simple question: what can a shoulder rest become?
+The ASR grew out of a simple question: what else can be done with a shoulder rest?

 It began as an experiment in transmitting digital sound through the body of the violin, a way of making the instrument itself the speaker in experimental digital performance.
 Over years of prototyping, user testing, and research, it evolved into something more considered: a suite of practice tools that leverage the tight coupling between sound and touch that is fundamental to how musicians learn.

 The research is clear: haptic feedback deepens sensorimotor learning.
-Feeling the beat through the instrument is not a shortcut, but simply a different and complementary channel that reinforces what the ear already knows.
-The intonation drone does not correct your pitch.
-It makes it impossible to ignore when you are wrong, and deeply satisfying when you are right.
+Feeling the beat through the instrument is not a shortcut, but simply a different and complementary channel for your nervous system.
+The ASR is not a tool that notifies you when you are playing "incorrectly."
+Rather, it generates physical vibrations that make it impossible to ignore when you are out of tune or out of step, and deeply satisfying when you are on the mark.

 Clean technology